codac-team/codac/doc/doc/tutorial/01-basics/index.rst

       import math
       x = math.pi

   Note that in this code, the variable ``x`` is not the exact :math:`\pi`!
 Of course, the mathematical one cannot be represented in a computer.
-But with intervals, we can manage reliable computations. :ref:`See more <sec-manual-intervals-pi>`.
+But with intervals, we can manage reliable representations of floating point numbers. :ref:`See more <sec-manual-intervals-pi>`.

 Functions, :math:`f([x])`